s2n-cnit/nfvcl-ng/docs/source/index.rst

 Getting started
 ***************

-In order to be able to deploy Blueprints you will need to
+In order to be able to deploy Blueprints you will need to:

 #.
 Create the Topology information (You can find a general description here :doc:`topology/topology`, :doc:`topology/topology_creation`)

     A. Including at least 1 VIM where VMs are deployed

-    B. Including at least 1 K8S clusters where Helm Charts are deployed (The cluster can be generated and added later using the dedicated K8S blueprint)
+    B. Including at least 1 K8S clusters where Helm Charts are deployed (The cluster can be generated using the dedicated K8S blueprint that does not require a K8S Cluster to be present in the Topology)

 #.
 Set up the VIM :doc:`topology/topology_vim`